kaecloud/console/doc/dev.md

     docker exec -it kae-console sh
     celery -A console.app:celery worker --autoscale=4,1 -B

+you also need run a pod watcher

+    docker exec -it kae-console sh
+    sh bin/run-pods-watcher

 A redis instance and a mysql instance are also needed